-- 1. Forecast uncertainty around timing of travel restrictions and lockdown ending, vaccine rollout, testing requirements, pace of recovery, and ultimately uncertainty regarding passenger number recovery and how comparable this will be to historic levels, and - 2.
-Under certain scenarios of COVID-19 travel restrictions continuing longer than expected, the Group could have a requirement for additional funding, for which there are sources and options available to the directors, to meet the minimum liquidity test and operational needs.
+- Forecast uncertainty regarding passenger number recovery and how comparable this will be to historic levels, and - Under certain scenarios of COVID-19 travel restrictions being reimposed, the Group could have a requirement for additional funding, for which there are sources and options available to the directors, to meet the minimum liquidity test and operational needs.

-The outlook for 2022 continues to be uncertain and highly dependent on the scale and pace of the recovery of trading in 2021.
+The outlook for 2022 continues to be uncertain and highly dependent on the scale and pace of the recovery of trading.

-The directors have considered the impact of a possible downside relating to the timing and volume of passenger demand, and how this would impact on the Group's revenue and costs going forward.
+The directors have considered the impact of a possible downside relating to the timing and volume of passenger traffic, and how this would impact on the Group's revenue and costs going forward.
 The directors have considered several options which are available to them to mitigate this impact should it arise.
-These include further cost saving initiatives, securing additional finance and seeking further support from government schemes, if available.
-The possible downside is not currently considered likely, however, it is difficult to predict the overall outcome and impact of COVID-19 at this stage.
+These include further cost saving initiatives, securing additional finance, and seeking further support from government schemes, if available.
+The possible downside is not currently considered likely; however, it is difficult to predict the overall outcome and impact of COVID-19 at this stage.

 The directors believe that the Group should be able to manage its business risks successfully despite the current uncertain economic outlook.
-The Group's and Company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group and Company should be able to operate within the level of its available liquidity.
-Accordingly, the directors continue to adopt the going concern basis in preparing the annual report and financial statements, however, the matters described above result in the existence of a material uncertainty which may cast significant doubt over the Group's and Company's ability to continue as a going concern and therefore the Group and Company may be unable to realise its assets and discharge its liabilities in the normal course of business.
+The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group should be able to operate within the level of its available liquidity.
+Accordingly, the directors continue to adopt the going concern basis in preparing the annual report and financial statements, however, the matters described above result in the existence of material uncertainties which may cast significant doubt over the Group's ability to continue as a going concern and therefore the Group may be unable to realise its assets and discharge its liabilities in the normal course of business